DavisVaughan/tidyverse-principles-of-code-review/README.md

     has given you.
 It is *just* the right phrasing where you don't sound passive aggressive, but instead sound like you genuinely care about improving the PR but you don't know where to make changes.

+-   If the feature or change seems like it is going to be large, make sure that you open an issue first to ensure that it is something that needs to be fixed.
+This also gives you a way to ask for design feedback before actually implementing anything.

 ## References